datanav/docs/hub/documentation/service-configuration/systems/configuration-systems-rest.rst

        ..
 WARNING::

-          On single compute subscriptions, new refresh tokens are only kept in memory.
+          For on-premise single subscriptions, new refresh tokens are only kept in memory.
 This means that pipes will start failing after a reboot if a new refresh token was previously fetched.
 The ``initial_refresh_token`` will need to be manually set to the new refresh token.
      -